-This is the list of the SBDM people and titles who developed, reviewed, and revised the Garcia Middle School CIP for 2020-2021 on June 17, 2020 via Zoom conference.
-Meeting is conducted both in English and Spanish for parents who need translation.
+This is the list of the people and titles who developed, reviewed, and revised the Garcia Middle School CIP for 2020-2021 on June 17, 2020 via Zoom conference.

 All agreed that the CIP goals would include strategies that addressed the following: opportunities for all students to meet the challenging State academic standards strenthen the academic program increase the amount and quality of learning time provide an enrichment and accelerated curriculum (extended day program/accelerated instruction) address the the needs of all students, especially the At-Risk child.